ibm-cloud-docs/power-iaas/configuring-private-network.md

 # Configuring IBM Power Systems Virtual Servers
 {: #cpn-configuring}

-You can configure your subnet to interact with the {{site.data.keyword.cloud}} after establishing [Direct Link connectivity](/docs/infrastructure/power-iaas?topic=power-iaas-ordering-direct-link-connect).
-To get your IBM Cloud Direct Link connection working, you need to perform some basic network configuration and set up Border Gateway Protocol (BGP).
-During the setup process, an IBM professional works with you to enable your network to use the required Virtual Routing Function (VRF) capability.
+You can configure your subnet to interact with the {{site.data.keyword.cloud}} after you establish [Direct Link connectivity](/docs/infrastructure/power-iaas?topic=power-iaas-ordering-direct-link-connect).
+To get your IBM Cloud Direct Link connection to work, you need to perform some basic network configuration and set up Border Gateway Protocol (BGP).
+During the setup process, an IBM service representative works with you to enable your network to use the required Virtual Routing Function (VRF) capability.
 For more information, see [Configuring IBM Cloud Direct Link](https://cloud.ibm.com/docs/infrastructure/direct-link?topic=direct-link-configure-ibm-cloud-direct-link).

 ## Connecting to the IBM Cloud classic infrastructure
 {: #cpn-connect-classic}